Sunday, July 13, 2025

 • 3000 BC: copper --> artificial form of lapis lazuli Egyptian facience;

-• Assyrians -- three major improvements with copper
+• Assyrians -- three major improvements that made working with copper much better

 1.3.
 What makes a semiconductor?